Ensono/amido.github.io/docs/nx/nx_monorepo.md

 ## Stacks Plugins

+To accelerate your project development and ensure consistency across those projects, we have several stacks plugins available!

 | Plugin | Description |
 | :---   | :---   |
 | [`@ensono-stacks/create-stacks-workspace`](ensono-stacks-create-stacks-workspace) | Create an NX workspace using stacks! |